dejmedus/kult/README.md

 #### It's up to you to infiltrate this nefarious group, learn the truth, and save humanity.

-Kult is a micro text adventure created for the Major League Hacking Agent:Hacker 2 Hackathon.
+Kult is a micro text adventure created for the Major League Hacking Agent:Hacker 2 Hackathon in one weekend.
 It was built with Python (3.10.3) and the curses module.
-It runs in the terminal window.
+It runs in the terminal window and will likely take ~10 minutes to play through.

 ### Setup